 “You know, children are nice,” Santa Claus insisted.
 “You must enjoy them!”

-They shook hands and came to an agreement: for the upcoming deliveries, which would take place the next day, Santa Claus would go along with the candidate so he could explain everything he would need to know.
+They shook hands and came to an agreement: Santa Claus would go along with the bearded creature for upcoming deliveries so he could show him the ropes.

 The monster was a very gifted student — patient, smiling, and careful not to scare the children (sometimes very young children can be afraid of Santa Claus).
 He also had lots of imaginative ideas for hiding presents.

-And in this way, he became the nicest, the most considerate, and the gentlest Santa Claus there ever was.
-His reputation spread throughout the world.
+He became the nicest, the most considerate, and the gentlest Santa Claus there ever was.
+All throughout the world, children sang his praises!

-When, deep in her forest, Bruzilla got wind of her creature's fame, she became so angry that she fell into her pot and turned into a...but that's another story entirely!
+When, deep in her forest, Bruzilla heard of her creature's fame and success, she became so angry that she fell into her pot and turned into a...
+Well, that's a different tale entirely!

 Translated by Kate Deimling